 - When it comes to emergencies, keep handy numbers and important contacts high up in your phone – put a bit of punctuation before the name so they’ll always show up first.

-However, travelling by yourself as a female is going to open up a different side to Pakistan that male travellers won’t see.
+However, traveling by yourself as a female is going to open up a different side to Pakistan that male travelers won’t see.
 For example, in domestic homes, men aren’t allowed in the kitchen.
 You might be invited to help ladies cook, which is a pretty cool experience!

-So in conclusion, Pakistan is safe for solo female travellers.
+So in conclusion, Pakistan is safe for solo female travelers.
 It CAN be unsafe, of course, but so can anywhere.
 There’s nothing stopping you from discovering this INCREDIBLE country.